Hackney-Enterprises-Inc/scarlett-player/docs/embed-implementation.md

 ### Player not showing?
 - Check browser console for errors
 - Verify `src` URL is accessible
-- Ensure script loads before DOM elements
+- Ensure the element matches one of the three auto-init selectors

 ### Colors not applying?
 - Use valid CSS colors: `#ff0000`, `rgb(255,0,0)`
 - Check attribute names (kebab-case)

 ### Video not playing?
-- Verify HLS stream is valid (.m3u8)
+- Verify the HLS stream is valid (.m3u8)
-- Check CORS headers on stream
+- Check CORS headers on the stream
 - Add `muted` for autoplay (mobile requirement)

+### Audio player renders as video (or vice versa)?
+- Set `data-type="audio"`; the default is `video`
+- Confirm the build ships that type - `ScarlettPlayer.availableTypes`

 ### iframe not loading?
 - Check CORS headers allow embedding